Limits of isotropic damage models for complex load paths -- beyond stress triaxiality and Lode angle parameter: Continuum damage mechanics -- two prototype models

 {\B{b} : \B{\ve}\el_+ + \B{I}:\B{\ve}\el_-} {\B{b} : \left[ \B{\ve}\el_+ \cdot \B{b} \cdot \B{\varepsilon}\el_+\right] + \B{\ve}\el_-:\B{\ve}\el_- } {\B{b} : \B{k}} {\B{b} : \left[ \B{a} \cdot \B{b} \cdot \B{a} \right]} {\B{b} : \left[ \B{\ve}\pl \cdot \B{b} \cdot \B{\ve}\pl \right]} The first model is named after the effective configuration concept and is based on the principle of strain energy equivalence, cf.~\cite{STEINMANN19981793}.
 The constitutive relations are adopted from the works in \cite{Menzel02, Ekh03}.
 The Helmholtz energy $\psi$ is additively decomposed into an elastic part ($\psi\el$) and a plastic part ($\psi\pl$) according to

 The strain tensor $\B{\ve}$ is also additively decomposed into an elastic and a plastic part, i.e., $\B{\ve} = \B{\ve}\el + \B{\ve}\pl$, cf.~\cite{GreenNaghdi1965}.
 The model captures isotropic as well as kinematic hardening due to the state variables $\B{k}$ and $\B{a}$, respectively.
 Here, isotropic hardening is captured by a tensorial internal variable, following the principle of strain energy equivalence \cite{Ekh03}.
 Both the elastic and the plastic energy contribution are affected by the damage evolution due to integrity tensor $\B{b}$.
-The integrity tensor can be interpreted as an inverse damage measure, i.e., $\B{b} = \B{I}$ represents the virgin material, while at least one of the eigenvalues of $\B{b}$ converge to zero for completely damaged material points.
+The integrity tensor can be interpreted as an inverse damage measure, i.e., $\B{b} = \B{I}$ represents the virgin material, while at least one of the eigenvalues of $\B{b}$ converges to zero for completely damaged material points.
 By choosing $\B{b} = \B{I}$, Hooke's law is recovered.
 Accordingly, $\lambda$ and $\mu$ are the \Lame parameters.
-Furthermore, $H_\mr{k}$ is the isotropic hardening modulus and $H_\mr{a}$ is the kinematic hardening modulus. \\ A crucial contribution to the material model is the microcrack-closure-reopening (MCR) effect, which only allows damage evolution under tensile modes.
+Furthermore, $H_i$ is the isotropic hardening modulus and $H_a$ is the kinematic hardening modulus. \\ A crucial contribution to the material model is the micro crack-closure-reopening (MCR)-effect, which only allows damage evolution under tensile modes.
 Within the present model, the MCR effect is incorporated through an additive decomposition of the elastic strain tensor into its tensile and its compression modes according to

 Here, $\ve\el_i$ are the eigenvalues, $\B{N}_i$ are the associated eigenvectors of the elastic strain tensor and $\mathcal{H}$ is the Heaviside function.
 Within the numerical implementation, the discontinuous Heaviside function has been approximated in line with~\cite{Ekh03} by setting numerical parameters \( g_0 = 0 \), \( x_0 = 0 \) and \( x_R = 10^{-6} \).
+It bears emphasis that the considered anisotropic MCR model allows to capture damage evolution, even if the stress triaxiality is negative.
 A straightforward calculation of the thermodynamic driving forces leads to

 where $\B{\sigma}$ is the stress tensor, $\B{\alpha}$ is the back stress tensor, $\B{\kappa}$ is the drag stress tensor and $\B{\beta}$ the energy release rate.
 Using the thermodynamic driving forces, the dissipation inequality reads in its reduced form